ClinicalTrials.gov Registration and Reporting

 ICJME Compliance: must register before the first subject is enrolled.

-- Reference guides on completing registration PDF form
+Reference guides on completing the registration form:

 - The ORS Team sends the study team a draft of their new study record in ClinicalTrials.gov to review before continuing to the next step in the registration process.

 - Account information and instructions on releasing the record on the ClinicalTrials.gov website are sent to the Principal Investigator.
-When all information has been reviewed the PI is responsible for approving and releasing the record on ClinicalTrials.gov
+When all information has been reviewed the PI is responsible for approving and releasing the record on ClinicalTrials.gov.

 - The QA team at ClinicalTrials.gov will review the record within 2-5 business days and either issues a NCT number or a request for clarifications.
 The ORS Team will contact the PI and the research team if more information is requested.

 Updates of Studies